Odwalla-J/ODCON2/README.md

 (insert a promo photo here)

-This design is completely platform agnostic and will work with any IR based lightgun system, but I strongly recommend the use of the free and open source OpenFIRE platform.
+This design is completely platform agnostic and will work with any IR based lightgun system.

 **Due to the proprietary nature of some platforms, I will not be sharing those circuits or schematics, because of this and for the sake of offering a comprehensive guide, the following instructions will make use of OpenFIRE's excellent and freely available electronics solution and software**